DaniThiemann/hello-world/README.md

 My first-try coding adventures

 Thiemann here.
-I love coffee, couldn't live without it.
 Trying to learn some stuff about programming and coding, but first let me focus on learning Linux.